Dealing with undermining

 A recent RCOG survey also identified undermining and bullying experienced by consultants, with 14% of the UK O&G consultant workforce saying they had been persistently bullied or undermined.
 The RCOG is committed to improving the workplace for the benefit of both staff and patients, and we want our doctors to feel valued and respected in their workplace.

-- strengthen your skills and confidence in 'speaking up'
+- Resources to build confidence in ‘speaking up’

 Other useful resources